backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 To make additions as mentioned above to the environment, you will start to get into the weeds of how the backend system wiring works.
-You'll need to have a service reference, and a service factory that performs the actual creation of your service.
+You'll need to have a service reference and a service factory that performs the actual creation of your service.
 Please see [the services article](../architecture/03-services.md#defining-a-service) to learn how to create a service ref and its default factory.
 You can place that code directly